cloudmesh-community/book/chapters/bigdata/intro-fall-2018.md

 - Example of Google Maps/navigation.
 - Criteria for Data Science platform.

-## Part 9: Physical as an Application Example
+## Part 9: Physics as an Application Example

 [:scroll: 9.
 Physics as an Application Example](https://drive.google.com/open?id=0B1YZSKYkpykjSDFmdnVhTWxUVVk)